dnf install httpd mod_wsgi or # yum install httpd mod_wsgi

 Read the comments and change the paths to point to the appropriate locations within your setup.

-You’ll then want to reload or restart apache2.
-On Debian/Ubuntu, this may be done via:
+You’ll then want to reload or restart apache2 after changing the configurations.

 With any luck, you’ll be able to point your browser at your domain or subdomain that you set up in your vhost and see the nifty default Evennia webpage.
 If not, read the hopefully informative error message and work from there.
 Questions may be directed to our Evennia Community site.